-The Greek alphabet has been in continuous use for the past 2,750 years or so since about 750 BC.
+The Greek alphabet has been in continuous use since about 750 BC.
 It was developed from the Canaanite/Phoenician alphabet and the order and names of the letters are derived from Phoenician.
 The original Canaanite meanings of the letter names was lost when the alphabet was adapted for Greek.
 For example, alpha comes for the Canaanite aleph (ox) and beta from beth (house).

 At first, there were a number of different versions of the alphabet used in various different Greek cities.
 These local alphabets, known as epichoric, can be divided into three groups: green, blue and red.
 The blue group developed into the modern Greek alphabet, while the red group developed into the Etruscan alphabet, other alphabets of ancient Italy and eventually the Latin alphabet.